 Cat: Sure, back to our central tenant of simplicity, it’s three steps.
 So in less than three minutes, you can move your dollars into a higher earning cash alternative.
 You start with how much money you want to start with.
 A key piece for us at CNote was let’s make this available to everybody, right?
 Because one of the things I observed when I was working in financial services, is we created an awful lot of products for those who are already earning a lot, the highest earners in our country.
 And so all of our financial products are accessible to the mass market.
 So for example, this first cash alternative, there are no minimums so you can start with five bucks if you want, you can start with five million if you want, and there is no fees.
 And so first step is you go online, CNote.com, chose how much you want to start with, again no minimum.
 The second step, create a profile.
 Third step, link your account, you’re done.
 You are not earning more than you were yesterday.

 Joe: Can I set up an automatic investment to it, so it automatically puts money in every month, every week, every whatever I want?

 Cat: Absolutely.
 We have got monthly reoccurring deposits, you can set up a trust account, you can set up a business account, all kinds of good stuff.
-You can even do a self-directed IRA if you like.

 Joe: Now it says on your site the date that we are recording this, 2.5% is the interest that you’re paying.
 Obviously, interest rates are going up, how and why and when will that change?
 Or is that a static interest rate I’m receiving?